datanav/docs/technical/webcrm-membercare.rst

      - Membercare Data Type

-Webcrm Organisations to Membercare Countries
+WebCRM Organisations to MemberCare Countries
 --------------------------------------------
-Every Webcrm Organisations will be synchronized with a Membercare Countries.
+Every WebCRM Organisations will be synchronized with a MemberCare Countries.

-Once a link between a Webcrm Organisations and a Membercare Countries is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a WebCRM Organisations and a MemberCare Countries is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a Webcrm Organisations and a Membercare Countries:
+The following properties are synchronized between a WebCRM Organisations and a MemberCare Countries:

 .. list-table::
    :header-rows: 1

-   * - Webcrm Organisations Property
+   * - WebCRM Organisations Property
-     - Membercare Countries Property
+     - MemberCare Countries Property
-     - Membercare Data Type
+     - MemberCare Data Type
    * - OrganisationCountryData
      - iso2Letter
      - "string"